Zamia montana

 Zamia montana is a species of plant in the family Zamiaceae.
 It is endemic to Antioquia Department, Colombia.
 Its natural habitat is subtropical or tropical moist montane forests.
-Zamia montana is extremely rare and is unknown in cultivation.
+Zamia montana is extremely rare.
 Its habitat is also extremely threatened by logging activities.
 In fact, it may well be extinct in the wild because the only known population occurs in an area that was recently logged.